needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/bounding-boxes.md

 ---
 # Bounding boxes

 This page is a supplement to the AR Foundation [Bounding box detection](xref:arfoundation-bounding-box-detection) manual.
-The following sections only contain information about APIs where Meta Quest exhibits unique platform-specific behavior.
+The following sections only contain information about APIs where Meta's OpenXR runtime exhibits unique behavior.

 [!include[](../snippets/arf-docs-tip.md)]

-## Space setup
+## Space Setup

-Bounding boxes on Meta Quest devices requires that the user first completes [Space Setup](xref:meta-openxr-device-setup#space-setup) before any 3D bounding box data can be used.
+Before your app can access bounding boxes from Meta's OpenXR runtime, the user must first complete [Space Setup](xref:meta-openxr-device-setup#space-setup) on their device.

-Meta OpenXR does not dynamically discover bounding boxes at runtime.
+Meta's OpenXR runtime does not dynamically discover bounding boxes at runtime.
 Instead, this provider queries the device's Space Setup data and returns all bounding box components that are stored in its [Scene Model](https://developer.oculus.com/documentation/native/android/openxr-scene-overview#scene-model).
 Some entities in the Scene Model, such as Tables or Lamps, include bounding boxes, while others do not.

 > [!Important]
 > If Space Setup is not complete, the user's Scene Model will not contain any 3D bounding boxes.
 If your app requires bounding boxes, you can use [scene capture](xref:meta-openxr-session#scene-capture) to prompt the user to complete Space Setup.

+## Permissions

+Your app's user must grant an Android system permission before you can access bounding box data.
+Refer to [Permissions](xref:meta-openxr-scene-setup#permissions) for more information.

 ## Trackable ID